HM Submarine Triumph's last patrol - December 1941HM Submarine Triumph's last patrol - December 1941

 Commando records and the CWGC both suggest that two more men died in Triumph - Corporal Clive Severn of the Northamptonshire Regiment, and Bombardier Alfred Robert Child RA.
 This presents a bit of a mystery.
 No record has come to light of what these two were doing, and Triumph's official crew list leaves them out.
 Both men had made recorded submarine landings in the past.
 So what happened?
 We are thinking about where we can find some more information, but meanwhile some speculation is possible.

-The two commandos cannot have spent the whole of Triumph's patrol aboard - that would simply not have been tolerated by the, or by the men themselves.
-So, it looks more likely that Triumph landed them early in her patrol, and then picked them up again before Sounio (ie before 9th January).
+The two commandos may not have spent the whole of Triumph's patrol aboard - that would have been a waste of a precious resource.
+It is possible that Triumph landed them early in her patrol, and then picked them up again before Sounio (ie before 9th January).
 This might be an explanation for the Official History record, that agents were landed near Piraeus.
 We had always discounted this report as either a mistake or a cover.
 But what if Triumph did indeed land two more agents - Severn and Child - after the Antiparos landing operation?
 She might easily have done so.
 She would not have gone anywhere near Piraeus by sea - the waters to the north of Sounio were considered highly dangerous and too risky for a boat - but she might have landed them at her old beach of Kaki Thalassos, which is in fact quite near Piraeus as the crow flies.
 Severn and Child could have carried out some sabotage ops and been back to be picked up within a few days.

 Somewhere out there a record exists which will answer the question.